stefaniecg/stefaniecg.github.io/bib_dis/main.md

          - Y - Yield - Surrender your life to following Jesus wherever and however He leads you.
       * Pray for each other.
       * Pray for the people who we shared what we learned last week.
+      * All can pray, keep it short, maximum 2 minutes in total.

 - **Duration**:
 Alef sessions would be finished in 5 weeks.